Emory Healthcare pharmacy team members holding GROSS By The Numbers reports

 Why It Matters

-GROSS turns these challenges into opportunities for improvement by combining employee voice, collaboration, and shared ownership of solutions.
+GROSS gives employees a structured way to identify those barriers and turn them into practical improvements, combining employee voice, collaboration, and shared ownership of solutions.

 By removing everyday operational barriers and empowering employees to shape how work gets done, GROSS helps make work easier, more connected, and more sustainable across Emory.